Characters: Friendship Is Magic: The Princesses

 and becomes Princess Luna again, resuming her nighttime duties.

-For her "corrupted" form, Nightmare Moon, see here
+For her "corrupted" form, Nightmare Moon, see the Antagonists page

 .
 Also has a self-demonstrating article